 Rick: “The question is this, especially since you just were done in June, that means you’ve got final orders.
 You’ve got a child support order that’s going to speak to it.
 What does the child support order say?”

 Caller: “It says she’s required to pay 71% of all educational expenses.
-It doesn’t clearly define whether or not transportation to and from is included.”
+It doesn’t clearly define whether or not this includes transportation.”

 Rick: “Welcome to my world.
 It’s not clear, it’s not clear either way, it’s the gray area.
 What you can do is this.
 What you can say to her is, ‘I think it’s [an] expense.’
 Then she’ll say back to you, ‘I don’t think it is included in the definition of expenses.’